agentsguha/saptarshiguha.github.io/_posts/2015-02-11-a-day-or-two-in-dubai.md

 at every second corner.

 Some of the places visited were the Burj Khalifa, the Burj Al Arab, the never ending Dubai Mall (which must be a relief in summer), some of Sheetal's favorite restaurants (sadly closed ...).
 And some of the still present restaurants don't taste the same.
 The butter purchased, the butter remembered and the butter tasted are three different things.
-We met her very gracious friends, long dinners, and longer drinks.
+We met her very gracious friends, had long dinners, and longer drinks.
 Isn't it nice to meet friends after years hiatus and still feel a connection?

 The pictures below are mix of film (using the Bessa R3A) and Fuji XT1 (with the 23mm lens).The latter is touched up in Lightroom.
-Fuji pictures are 17th onwards.
+Fuji pictures are the last 8.
 The film was scanned by Richard Photo Labs who did a great job though I had to bring up the exposure by one third of a stop and expose the shadows/blacks a _lot_.
 Oh, and the Color Skopar 21mm Voigtlander lens is so damn useful.
 You can take a picture of almost any sized object and it's easy to zone focus.

 Click on the pictures for larger views.